fossabot/myAut2Exe/readme.txt

 1.9  Finally full support for AutoIT v3.2.6++ files

-1.81 BugFix: password checksum got invalid for new Aut3 files because of 'äöü'(ACCI bigger 7f)-fix
+1.81 BugFix: password checksum got invalid for new Aut3 files because of 'ï¿½ï¿½ï¿½'(ACCI bigger 7f)-fix

 1.8 Added: Support for au3 v3.2.6 + TokenFile
-    BugFix: scripts with passwords like 'äöü'(ACCI bigger 7f) were not corrected decrypted
+    BugFix: scripts with passwords like 'ï¿½ï¿½ï¿½'(ACCI bigger 7f) were not corrected decrypted

 1.71 Bug fix: output name contained '>' that result in an invalid output filename